HlobisileZulu/Heart_Failure_Prediction/README.md

 -What is the overall mortality rate (percentage of patients who experienced a death event)?

 -How does mortality differ between males and females?

 -What is the relationship between age and mortality rate?

 -How does ejection fraction (heart pumping efficiency) relate to survival outcomes?

 -What is the correlation between serum creatinine levels and death events?

 -How does serum sodium level affect the likelihood of heart failure death?

 -Is there a higher death rate among patients with anaemia compared to those without?

 -Does diabetes increase the risk of death in heart failure patients?

-What is the mortality difference between patients with and without high blood pressure?
+-What is the mortality difference between patients with and without high blood pressure?

 -Is smoking associated with a higher probability of death (heart failure event)?

 -How does creatinine phosphokinase (CPK) level correlate with survival status?

 -What is the average survival time for patients who died vs. those who survived?

 ## Dashboard